kdestasio/bidsQC/uoTutorial.md

     - Click "Create repository"
     - At the command line, make sure you are in your study directory.
 If you are not `cd` into it.
     - Follow the GitHub instructions to "create a new repository on the command line" by copy and pasting each command into your terminal.
     - This is a good time to create your .gitignore file.
-Let's initialize it to ignore the folder that will contain our bids data, as well as our pycache.
+Let's initialize it to ignore the folder that will contain our bids data, as well as our pycache and our logs directories.
         ```
         cat > .gitignore
         ```
         Then press enter.
 Now your cursor should be on the next line.
 Type the following on two seperate lines.
         ```
         bids_data/
+        log*/
         __pycache__/
         ```
-        Press Ctrl+D when finished.
+        Press `Ctrl+D` when finished.

     - Be sure to add, commit, and push the .gitignore file nad the bidsQC directory and contents using the following commands.
         ```